dansiberry/computer-order-form/README.md

 # order-form mini app .
-See package json from build scripts
+See package json for build scripts